 We have introduced a number of policies that support our commitment to preventing acts of slavery and human trafficking.
 All policies are reviewed at least annually to ensure continued compliance with the Modern Slavery Act 2015.
 These include:

-- Corporate Social Responsibility Policy – ensuring that TLT LLP and TLT NI LLP operate in a responsible way, making a positive impact on the local and national communities;
+Responsible Business Policy – ensuring that TLT LLP and TLT NI LLP operate in a responsible way, making a positive impact on the local and national communities.

-- Diversity and inclusion policy - ensuring compliance with relevant equality legislation, the Equality Act 2010, Code of Conducts and regulations. differences and believe diversity should be celebrated.
+Equality and Diversity Policy - ensuring compliance with relevant equality legislation, the Equality Act 2010, Codes of Conduct and regulations.
 We are committed to empowering our people and ensuring every individual is treated with dignity and respect.
 This extends to our relationships with clients, suppliers, contractors and third parties.

 We review our policies and processes with regards to modern slavery on a regular basis.
 We also engage externally to understand latest best practices and data with regards to modern slavery.